The Farm: Or How I Learned to Live With a Yellow-Bellied Sapsucker in the Freezer...

 Let me Set the Scene

 Nine huge Norway maples line the driveway, their golden leaves covering the ground each fall.
-Surrounded by a large lawn, the house was encased in acres of flower and vegetable gardens, redbud, dogwood, catalpa, mimosa trees and shrubs such as Anthony Waterier spiria, and hydranga, the most spectacular of which was a Southern Magnolia tree which was once listed on the state's "Big Tree" list.
-A spectacle to behold when in bloom, was the iris garden, designed by Grandma Jennie, a German iris enthusiast and amateur hybridizer.
+Surrounded by a large lawn, the house was encased in acres of flower and vegetable gardens, redbud, dogwood, catalpa, mimosa trees and shrubs such as Anthony Waterier spiria, and hydrangea.
+A spectacular Southern Magnolia tree was once listed on the state's "Big Tree" list.
+A spectacle to behold when in bloom, was the iris garden, designed by Grandma Jennie, a iris enthusiast and amateur hybridizer.

-Over the years THE FARM hosted cows, pigs, chickens, cats, dogs, rabbits, ponies, harness race horses, a banty rooster, an alien or two, a ghost and a parakeet named Chico.
+Over the years THE FARM hosted cows, pigs, chickens, cats, dogs, rabbits, ponies, harness race horses, a banty rooster, a pet sheep, an alien or two, a ghost and a parakeet named Chico.
+Otherwise, it was just life as usual.

-As was the case with most farms during this era, there was a big red barn, a milk house, chicken houses for raising chickens, a pig pen, a little hen house for eggs, and a privy, or out-house.
+As was the case with most farms during this era, there was a big red barn, a milk house, chicken houses, a pig pen, a little hen house for eggs, and a privy, or out-house complete with a Sears catalog to use for toilet paper.

 Inquiring Minds Want To Know...